RickStrahl/LiveReloadServer/README.md

 You can create any HTML and CSS to render your Markdown of course if you prefer.
 The `markdown-themes` themes can give you a good start of things that you typically have to support in Markdown content so they offer a good starting point for your own themes.
 Pick a theme and customize, or if you are keen - go ahead and start completely clean.

 ## Razor Files
 LiveReloadServer has **basic Razor Pages support**, which means you can create **single file, inline Razor content in Razor pages** as well as use Layout, Partials, ViewStart etc. in the traditional Razor Pages project hierarchy.
-As long as **all code** is inside of `.cshtml` Razor pages it should work.
+As long as **all code is inside of `.cshtml` Razor pages** all of Razor's features are supported.

 > #### Slow First Time Razor Startup
 > First time Razor Page startup can be slow.
 Cold start requires the Razor Runtime to load the compiler and related resources so the very first page hit can take a few seconds before the Razor page renders.
 Subsequent page compilation is faster but still 'laggy' (few hundred ms), and previously compiled pages run very fast at pre-compiled speed.

 ### No Compiled C# Code
-However, there's **no support for code behind razor models** or  **loose C# .cs compilation** as runtime compilation outside of Razor is not supported.
+However, there's **no support for code behind razor models** or  **loose C# `.cs` file compilation** as runtime compilation outside of Razor is not supported.
 All dynamic compilable code has to live in Razor `.shtml` content.

 ### External Assembly Support
+It is possible to use external code by explicitly important external .NET assemblies.
-You can however add **external assemblies** to support external code in your site, by adding final dependent assemblies (not NuGet packages!) into a `./privatebin` folder below your WebRoot.
+You can add **external assemblies** by adding final dependent assemblies (not NuGet packages!) into a `./privatebin` folder below your WebRoot folder.
 Assemblies in this folder will be loaded when the site is launched and become available for access in your Razor page code.

 ## Error Page Display
 There are two ways you can display error information: